 A police officer in Flippin, Arkansas, discovered a woman smuggling meth disguised as a hair bow in her hair, after pulling her over for an expired vehicle registration.

-Last month, police officer Kenneth Looney spotted a Dodge Neon driving though town with an expired registration.
+Earlier this year, police officer Kenneth Looney spotted a Dodge Neon driving though town with an expired registration.
 After initially failing to stop, the 38-year-old driver, Jessica Bernice Kropp, eventually pulled over, and when officer Looney asked for her licence she informed him it was expired.

 Kropp then told the officer she did not have insurance and did not know where the registration for the vehicle was located as she was borrowing the car.